text-mask/text-mask/contributing.md

 Since the core is required by all framework integrations, it is included in the development process of any framework integration.
 As mentioned earlier, doing something like `npm run angular2:dev` will allow you to develop both Angular 2 and core.
-But instead of running the Angular 2 test suite with `npm run angular2:tdd` you will wanna run the core's test suite with `npm run core:tdd`.
+However, instead of running the Angular 2 test suite with `npm run angular2:tdd` you might wanna run the core's test suite with `npm run core:tdd`.

 #### What you see in `http://localhost:3000`